KiddKailash/ImageGeneration/README.md

 npm run dev
 ```

-The frontend will start on http://localhost:5173 (or another port if specified).
+The frontend will start on http://localhost:5173

 ### 3. Use the Application